New renormalons from analytic trans-series

 and the relation between the mass gap and the dynamically generated scale in the $\overline{\rm{MS}}$ scheme is given by \cite{hmn,hn} \be \frac{m}{\Lambda}=\left(\frac{8}{\re}\right)^{\Delta }\frac{1}{\Gamma (\Delta +1)}. \ee The Wiener--Hopf decomposition of the kernel was determined in \cite{hmn,hn}, and one has \be G_+(\omega)=\frac{\re^{-{1 \over 2} \ri \omega [(1-2\Delta)(\log(-\frac{1}{2}\ri \omega)-1)-2\Delta\log(2\Delta)]}}{\sqrt{-\ri \Delta \omega}}\frac{\Gamma(1-\ri \Delta \omega)}{\Gamma\big(\tfrac{1}{2}-\tfrac{1}{2}\ri\omega\big)}. \ee The structure of IR singularities in the Borel transform is mostly determined by the poles of $\sigma(\ri \xi)$, in addition to the $\omega=\ri$ pole identified in \eqref{int-poles}.
 The latter is a singularity at $\xi=1$, corresponding to (\ref{slore}) with $\ell=2$.
 Then, there is a sequence of singularities at \be \xi_\ell= {\ell \over \Delta}, \qquad \ell \in \IZ_{>0}. \ee These are the singularities (\ref{on-insts}).
 They are suppressed at large $N$, and they have the right weight to correspond to the action of an $\ell$-instanton (see e.g. \cite{volin-thesis}).
 By using the ingredients above, we find that the coefficients $\CC_{0,1}^\pm$ in (\ref{2cos}), when $N>3$, are explicitly given by

 In the large $N$ limit (which corresponds to $\Delta\rightarrow 0$), only the first singularity at $\zeta=2$ survives, and we obtain

 The discontinuity matches the one found with renormalon diagrams in \cite{mmr}.
 It can be verified that (\ref{er-NLSM}) agrees with the result of \cite{dpmss} for the non-linear sigma model.
 In particular, the exponentially small correction given by the second term in the r.h.s. of (\ref{er-NLSM}) agrees with the large $N$ correction found in \cite{dpmss}.
 This is easily seen in (\ref{fh-bos}), where the $h$-independent term in the r.h.s. agrees with the corresponding term found in \cite{dpmss}.
-At large $N$, the real part of this $h$-independent term was identified with the contribution of $-F(0)$, which was computed at leading order in \cite{bcr}.
-By using our explicit result (\ref{fh-bos}) we obtain a conjectural exact formula for the free energy when $h=0$, which extends the result of \cite{bcr} to all orders in $1/N$:
+In addition, from (\ref{F0-gen}) we obtain the free energy when $h=0$:

+This result extends the result of \cite{bcr} to all orders in $1/N$.
+It was quoted in \cite{saleur}, and by comparing it with the result for the GN model (\ref{f0GN}) we verified the duality $N-2 \rightarrow 2-N$ between the GN and the NLSM noted in \cite{saleur}.

 An additional check of (\ref{er-NLSM}) can be made by comparing with the numerical results of \cite{abbh1,abbh2} when $N=4$.
 We obtain

 which matches their results.
 In this case, $\sigma_1^ \pm$ is purely imaginary, and the first exponentially small correction with a real part should be of order $\re^{-8/\alpha}$, since it comes multiplied by $(\sigma_1^\pm)^2$.
 This is what is found in \cite{abbh1,abbh2}.